“Becoming a mum brought out the rebel in me”

-The word mum doesn’t mean ‘mumsy’ or frumpy anymore: Kirsti Hadley, 44, lives in Brighton with her partner James and their son, Sonny-Jay, who is aged six.
+The word mum doesn’t mean ‘mumsy’ or frumpy for Kirsti Hadley, 44, who lives in Brighton with her partner James and their son, Sonny-Jay, who is aged six.
 She runs the wildly popular Buggied Out family events, is the founder of GRLPWR Gang and has over 25,000 followers on Instagram.

 Kirsti is one of the faces of a new generation of mums; who believe they don’t have to act and look a certain way to be a good parent, and that supporting each other and being honest about the battles women face, as well as being themselves instead of aspiring to a false ideal of perfection, is the way forward.

 Here, Kirsti gives us her unique perspective on becoming and being a parent; explaining how it was tough at first but why she now firmly believes that loving herself as she is and not judging herself – or others – harshly is the key to happiness.

 Kirsti says: “I wasn’t prepared for having a baby.
 I dived in head-first which is the way I live life.
 At first I thought I should be wearing this and looking like that, I lost my identity there for a while, it’s a scary business at first being responsible for another living being, you have to learn to travel around your city with a buggy or a babe strapped to you and you’re constantly risk assessing every situation to keep your nugget safe and it can be really daunting.